175-151-Great Vocals

 Writer/Composer: Tony Arata (1990)

-When this American singer/songwriter hit the Country charts in 1989 with his first three albums, Garth Brooks, No Fences and Ropin’ the Wind, his popularity soared to superstar status—the rest is history.
+When this American singer / songwriter hit the Country charts in 1989-1992, with his first albums, Garth Brooks, No Fences and Ropin’ the Wind, his popularity soared to superstar status—the rest is history.
 Selling more records than any other singer in the 1990s, (170 million) and more albums (156 million), only Elvis Presley and the Beatles sold more.
 And why?
 He combined Country, Rock and Pop, capturing the public with an amazing variety of song selections, and making himself accessible through continuous concerts all over the world!
+Being a deep baritone to high tenor notes, he was ans exercise in showmanship, whether emoting with passion or fun.
 This selection is one of his best, about the painful memory of losing at love, even life.
 His sincere delivery gets inside you…Truly Moving!

 173. BLUE (1996)